JerryWestrick/KnowledgeEngineer-Old/KbServerApp/Memory/Snake/Dynamic/Components/Protocol.md

 # Protocol

-The protocol is responsible for defining the communication between the server and the clients.
+The protocol defines the communication between the server and the clients.
+It includes the following messages:

-## Requirements:
+- JoinGame: Sent by the client to join the game.

-- The protocol must support multiple clients.
+- StartGame: Sent by the server to indicate the start of the game.
-- The protocol must allow the server to send game state updates to the clients.
+- UpdateGameState: Sent by the server to update the game state.
-- The protocol must allow the clients to send arrow key state changes to the server.
+- PlayerDeath: Sent by the server to notify the client of the player's snake death.
-- The protocol must allow the server to announce to the clients if they have died.
+- Winner: Sent by the server to announce the winner of the game.
-- The protocol must allow the server to announce the color of the last surviving snake at the end of the game.
+- RestartGame: Sent by the server to indicate the start of a new game.

-- The protocol must support the transition between game states.
+The protocol should be designed to be efficient and minimize network traffic.
+It should also handle any potential errors or disconnections gracefully.